jaswanthlsvyj/Student-Job-Profile-Suggester/README.md

 ## Models
 The following models are trained and evaluated in this project:
-- Logistic Regression
-- Support Vector Classifier (SVC)
 - Decision Tree Classifier
 - Random Forest Classifier
+- radient Boosting
+- XG Boosting

 ## Installation